HMS Vimy: my father's first - and last - command

 Royal Navy and has written an account of his father's life based on the

 diary he kept intermittently throughout his service career.
-This,

-his death while taking part with HMS Keith and seven V&Ws
+the third and final part, describes events from November 1939 to his death on the bridge of HMS Vimy while taking part with HMS Keith and seven V&Ws

-Lt Cdr Colin Donald RN on the exposed open bridge of HMS Vimy Left: taken by the pelorus (compass stand) and wheelhouse voicepipe Right: taken on the port after corner of the bridge with end of rangefinder visible above
+Right: taken on the port after corner of the bridge with end of rangefinder visible above

 Courtesy of Frank Donald